sscortescu/blog/content/posts/chatbot.md

 ❌Prepare for customer interviews

-- Build a pipeline of people to talk to (end users, HR leaders, people managers)
-- Write up interview guides for each type

 ✅Try to decide whether going into a super crowded space is worth it

 ✅[Maybe] Try to see how far I can get in building out one of the ideas above